ryanczm/Analytic-Musings/notes/commods/power-markets-notes.md

 So the key alpha - is to put yourself in their shoes and see what 'common sense behavior' is being done.

+What makes it even easier is that most of the time the behavior is stationary over a long period - they just do the same thing, over and over and over again.
+There might be some slow drift as the grid on a whole remodels, or some jumps here and there with policy changes, but it's stationary.

 ## Markets and Prices

 It turns out that there are two very good textbooks on this.
 Stoft's *Power System Economics* and Kirschen's *Fundamentals of Power System Economics*.